 Overview

-Dr. Harrison is an Associate Professor in the UCSF School of Medicine, core faculty in the Division of Geriatrics and the Philip R. Lee Institute for Health Policy Studies (IHPS), and an Atlantic Senior Fellow for Equity in Brain Health at the Global Brain Health Institute.
-She co-leads the Vulnerable Aging Research Core within the UCSF Claude D. Pepper Older American Independence Center.
+Dr. Krista Harrison is an Associate Professor in the UCSF School of Medicine, core faculty in the Division of Geriatrics and the Philip R. Lee Institute for Health Policy Studies (IHPS), and an Atlantic Senior Fellow of Brain Health at the Global Brain Health Institute.
+She co-leads the Vulnerable Aging Research Core within the UCSF Claude D. Pepper Older American Independence Center that advises researchers on conducting primary data collection among older populations.

 Project Highlight